aameli1376/stack-overflow-questions-sort/README.md

 # Question sorting (Android)

-This is a Python program which sort the newest and most voted question of stack overflow in a week ago.
+This is a Python program which sort the top 10 newest and most voted question of stack overflow in a week ago.

 ## Installation